What are the main types of bank accounts?

 A Basic Bank Account gives you the features you need for everyday banking, without a monthly fee.
 It’s ideal for those who may not qualify for other kinds of current account.

 Our basic bank account is the Cashminder.
 It comes with a debit card and access to online and mobile banking.
-The Cashminder account has no option to arrange an overdraft facility, no cheque book, no monthly charge or contactless functionality, but you get the option to pay through Apple Pay, Google Pay or Samsung Pay.
+The Cashminder account has no option to arrange an overdraft facility, no cheque book or monthly fee.
+You will also have the option to pay through Apple Pay, Google Pay or Samsung Pay.

 A Current Account is an account that grants you access to a range of different banking services.
 A Current Account is a common option for most people as it often does not have a monthly fee, but provides all the features and benefits needed to manage day to day banking.